-$$\frac{\partial \rho}{\partial t}(x,t) + \frac{\partial u}{\partial x}(x,t) = 0. \tag{1.11b}$$
+$$\frac{\partial \rho}{\partial t}(x,t) + \frac{\partial u}{\partial x}(x,t) = 0.$$ (5.11b)

-The two relations (1.10) and (1.11) are basic relations that any model must satisfy.
+The two relations (5.10) and (5.11) are basic relations that any model must satisfy.
 As we have three variables of interest, a third relation will be needed.
 For this third relation, several choices can be made.
-The LWR model assumes in addition to the relations (1.10) and (1.11) that the relation between flow and density observed under steady state conditions also holds when flow and density vary with x and/or t; i.e. for a homogeneous highway:
+The LWR model assumes in addition to the relations (5.10) and (5.11) that the relation between flow and density observed under steady-state conditions also holds when flow and density vary with x and/or t; i.e. for a homogeneous highway:

-$$u(x,t) = S(\rho(x,t)). \tag{1.12}$$
+$$u(x,t) = S(\rho(x,t)).$$ (5.12)

-The model (1.10, 1.11, 1.12) can predict some things encountered in traffic rather well.
-In order to overcome some of the deficiencies of the LWR model, in the early 1970's higher order theories have been proposed where the relation (1.12) has been replaced by an other partial differential equation, containing diffusion or viscosity terms.
+The model (5.10), (5.11), (5.12) can predict some things encountered in traffic rather well.
+In order to overcome some of the deficiencies of the LWR model, in the early 1970s higher-order theories have been proposed where the relation (5.12) has been replaced by another partial differential equation, containing diffusion or viscosity terms.
 Unfortunately, these extended models experience some undesirable properties, as made clear in [13].
-The most annoying of these properties is the fact that in these second order models cars can travel back wards.
-Second order models that do not suffer from this deficiency have been presented in [19, 34].
-However, for our modeling purposes the first order LWR model (1.10, 1.11, 1.12) is sufficient.
+The most annoying of these properties is the fact that in these second-order models cars can travel backwards.
+Second-order models that do not suffer from this deficiency have been presented in [19, 34].
+However, for our modeling purposes the first-order LWR model (5.10), (5.11), (5.12) is sufficient.

-1.3.2 A traffic flow model for manufacturing flow
+5.3.2 A Traffic Flow Model for Manufacturing Flow

 In the previous subsection we introduced the LWR model from traffic flow theory.
-This model describes the dynamic behavior of cars along the highway at a macroscopic level and contains information both about the number of cars passing a certain point and about the time it takes cars to go from one point to the.
+This model describes the dynamic behavior of cars along the highway at a macroscopic level and contains information both about the number of cars passing a certain point and about the time it takes cars to go from one point to the other.
 The observation we make in this paper is that we can not only use this model for describing the flow of cars along the highway, but also for describing the flow of products through a manufacturing line.

 Consider, instead of a homogeneous highway, a homogeneous manufacturing line, i.e. a manufacturing line that consists of a lot of identical machines.
 Let t denote the time and let x the position in the manufacturing line.
-The behavior of lots flowing through the manufacturing line can also be described by three variables that vary with time and position: flow u(x,t) measured in unit lots per unit time, density $\rho(x,t)$ measured in unit lots per unit machine, and speed v(x,t) measured in unit machines per unit time.
-Now we can relate these three variables by means of the equations (1.10), (1.11), and (1.12), where in (1.12) the function S describes the relation between flow and density observed under steady state conditions.
+The behavior of lots flowing through the manufacturing line can also be described by three variables that vary with time and position: flow u(x,t) measured in unit lots per unit time, density $\rho(x,t)$ measured in unit lots per unit machines per unit time.
+Now we can relate these three variables by means of Eqs.
+(5.10), (5.11) and (5.12), where in Eq.
+(5.12) the function S describes the relation between flow and density observed under steady-state conditions.

-To make this last statement more explicit, consider a manufacturing line where all machines have exponentially distributed processing times and an average capacity of $\mu$ lots per unit time.
-Furthermore, consider a Poisson arrival process where lots arrive to the first machine with a rate of $\lambda$ lots per unit time ( $\lambda < \mu$ ), and assume that buffers have infinite capacity.
-Then we know from queuing theory [22] that the average number of lots in each workstation (consisting of a buffer and a machine) in steady state is given by
+To make this last statement more explicit, consider a manufacturing line where all machines have exponentially distributed processing times and an average capacity of μ lots per unit time.
+Furthermore, consider a Poisson arrival process where lots arrive to the first machine with a rate of λ lots per unit time ($\lambda < \mu$), and assume that buffers have infinite capacity.
+Then we know from queueing theory [22] that the average number of lots in each workstation (consisting of a buffer and a machine) in steady state is given by

-$$N = \frac{\frac{\lambda}{\mu}}{1 - \frac{\lambda}{\mu}} = \frac{\lambda}{\mu - \lambda}.\tag{1.13}$$ from which we can conclude that in steady state:
+$$N = \frac{\frac{\lambda}{\mu}}{1 - \frac{\lambda}{\mu}} = \frac{\lambda}{\mu - \lambda}.$$ (5.13)